Free forever · No card · No trial

 Contact us — we’ll personally walk you through the import on a 15-minute call.
 Free.

 One more thing worth saying out loud: switching billing software feels heavier than it is.
 The first invoice you send through Menutize answers every question your gut still has about whether the new tool can really do what the old one did.
 The customer pays.
 The money lands.
 The receipt looks clean.
-Once you’ve done that once, the rest of the migration becomes a paperwork exercise — importing customers, turning on the recurring billing, pinning the home-screen icon.
+Once you’ve done that once, the rest of the migration becomes a paperwork exercise — importing customers, scheduling the next few jobs, turning on the review request.
 Most contractors stop logging into Square Dashboard within a week and only check back occasionally to download old payouts.
+The part that surprises people isn’t that the invoicing works — it’s how much of the business they were carrying in their head that finally has a home.

 TE